Azure-Samples/Azure-Time-Series-Insights/csharp-tsi-ga-sample/README.md

 # Query data from Azure Time Series Insights GA environments using C#

-This C# example demonstrates how to query data from Azure Time Series Insights GA environments as described in [Query data from the Azure Time Series Insights GA environment using C#](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-query-data-csharp).
+This C# example demonstrates how to use the [GA Query APIs](https://docs.microsoft.com/rest/api/time-series-insights/ga-query) to query data from Azure Time Series Insights GA environments as described in [Query data from the Azure Time Series Insights GA environment using C#](https://docs.microsoft.com/azure/time-series-insights/time-series-insights-query-data-csharp).

 Set up steps:
 1. Follow steps in [Authentication and authorization](https://docs.microsoft.com/en-us/azure/time-series-insights/time-series-insights-authentication-and-authorization) to create an application in your tenant.
 Record tenant ID, application ID, and application key.